 6. Install the drive into the bay.
-Align the screw holes and install two screws to secure the drive.
+Align the screw holes, and insert the screws that secure the drive to the bay.

 7. Each integrated drive electronics (IDE) drive requires two cables; a four-wire power cable that connects to the power supply and a signal cable that connects to the system board.
 For a CD-ROM drive, you might also have an audio cable.